-The model train collectors invite you to come and see if you can spot a model train or toy that that rekindles special childhood memories, or that you shared with your mother, father, grandfather, grandmother, or any family member.
+The model train collectors invite you to come and see if you can spot a model train or toy that rekindles special childhood memories, or that you shared with your mother, father, grandfather, grandmother, or any family member.
 Special interest for

 kids will include Thomas the Train, the Polar Express, and the unique pastel shades of the Pink Girl’s Train traveling down the rails.
 There will also be a special Iraqi Freedom Military Train.